vishyarjun/question_the_wisdom/README.md

 Question the wisdom is a langchain based app to help people towards their spiritual Journey.This app helps people to attain knowledge from books like Bible, Quran, Gita, The Tanakh, the Analects of Confucius etc.

 ## Whats the purpose of this App?
-- The concepts of gita are hard to understand and we need a easier way to understand.
+- The concepts of religious master piece are hard to understand and we need a easier way to understand.
 - we dont have time/patience to read these book, yet need these in life.
-- Attain wisdom by chatting with a Speaking Book Bot.
+- Attain wisdom by chatting with a Speaking knowledge Bot.
 - we have situations in life for which these book have answers to.

 ## Features